grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [X] emphasize the weight of the crates with the warheads earlier
 	* (during the part where they are re-arranging the crates in the hold, seems like a good place for that)
 	* (added in-line note to add this)
-* [ ] the sub with the ram probably identifies which Authority they are when they reach out the first time over ship-to-ship.
+* [X] the sub with the ram probably identifies which Authority they are when they reach out the first time over ship-to-ship.
 But the crew acts like they don't know who they are later.
 Make sure this is consistent and makes sense.
+	* dealt with this by making the Authority goons unwilling to state where they are from when they are in the depot --- outside their own jurisdiction.

 #### storm:
 * [ ] revisions for Gregory death scene: